20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: Friends, couples, and those seeking a fun, trendy holiday vibe

-Holiday Hills at Stackt Market offers a one-of-a-kind Christmas experience in Toronto.
-As North America’s largest shipping container market, it blends festive shopping, great food, and craft drinks with an urban, industrial-chic vibe.
+Holiday Hills at Stackt Market brings a unique, urban twist to Christmas in Toronto.
+As North America’s largest shipping container market, it blends festive shopping, great food, and local drinks- all with an industrial-chic vibe.

-For drinks, don’t miss the Speakeasy Whisky Bar or the on-site brewery for locally crafted brews.
+For drinks, don’t miss the Speakeasy Whisky Bar or grab a brew from the on-site brewery.
 And since Stackt Market is dog-friendly, your pup can join the holiday fun too!

-Perfect for a festive date night, a fun evening with friends, or a unique holiday outing right in the downtown core, just steps from The Well.
+It’s the perfect spot for a festive date night, a night out with friends, or a more modern holiday hangout- right in the downtown core.

 12. Casa Loma Christmas at the Castle